-A newly developed test could improve the diagnosis of cervical cancer by determining viral strain and detecting precancerous markers.
+A newly developed test, involving RNA sequencing (RNA-seq), could improve the diagnosis of cervical cancer by determining viral strain and detecting precancerous markers.

 In a report published by The Journal of Molecular Diagnostics, researchers led by the Pasteur Institute (Paris, France) have described a novel two-pronged strategy for assessing the risk of cervical cancer in women who have tested positive for human papillomavirus (HPV).